unleashit/npm-library/packages/navigation/readme.md

 ### Authenticated Links

 You can manually manage the display state for each link with by adding a display property.
-This will override any managed link state the component does.
+Setting a display property will always override any managed link state the component does.

 ```javascript
 links = [